 The Pupil Premium is an allocation of additional funding provided to schools to support specific groups of children who are at risk of underachieving at school.

 As with every child in our care, a child who is considered to be ‘socially disadvantaged’ is valued, respected and entitled to develop to his/her potential, irrespective of need.
+At Sneinton C of E Primary School, we want all pupils to flourish, regardless of starting point, equipping them to be life long learners through a world class education.

 The pupil premium is a new Government initiative that targets extra money at pupils from deprived backgrounds, which research shows underachieve compared to their non-deprived peers.
 The premium is provided in order to support these pupils in reaching their potential.